flojoy-ai/studio/style-guide.md

 Use `PascalCase` for types, interfaces, and classes.
 Use `kebab-case` for file names.

+### Whitespace

+Use newlines to separate logical blocks of code.
+Always have a newline before a comment.

 ### Don't use relative imports from outside the directory

 Relative imports (using `../`) are extremely annoying to fix when files are moved.